 Rota is a Roman game, found carved into stones on many Roman roads and buildings around the Roman Empire.
-Its original Roman name and rules are unknown.
+Its original Roman name is unknown.
 The name Rota, which in Latin means “wheel”, was given to it by Elmer Truesdell Merrill, in his article about the game, published in 1916, where he brought it to the world’s attention for the first time.
 Merrill also recreated the rules for the game based on other similar games and it is his rules that are documented here.

 - The game is for two players.

-- The board consists of circle of 8 cells connected to each other with lines, and another 9th cell in the center.
+- The board consists of a circle of 8 cells connected to each other with lines, and another 9th cell in the center.

 - The game begins with each player having 3 pieces, one side black and the other white.
 All pieces are off the board.
 The players decide who goes first by a lot, such as a toss of a coin.

 - The players alternate placing their 3 pieces on any of the 9 cells of their choice.
 The center cell can be occupied as well.

 - Once all of the 6 pieces have been placed, the players alternate moving them around the circle trying to form a line of 3 pieces in a row, across the diameter of the circle, by occupying the center cell and the two opposing cells on the perimeter.